cole-k/mus88-final-project/Readme.md

 # Mus 88 Final Project
-This is an algorithmically composed song created using Python, Quandl, and CSound.
+This is an algorithmically composed song created using Python 3, Quandl, and CSound.
 It plays the 'song' of various stocks, indexes, and ETFs/ETNs.

 ## Setup